It’s not easy being a fan of Jeep trucks. The indignities are multitudinous.

 The Commando was, unlike the original Jeepster, four-wheel drive, designed to compete with the IH Scout and Ford Bronco.
 It came by default with the Hurricane engine, but Kaiser also offered a Buick “Dauntless” V6.
 With its Hurricane it could go from zero to sixty in 24 seconds!
 What a speedster.

 The Commando looks and feels like a Jeep, just one unfamiliar to most people.
-It has the classic seven-slot grille, the CJ-style external hood latches, round headlights.
+It has the classic seven-slot grille, the CJ-style external hood latches and round headlights.
 It even offered power take-off, so you could plow fields or dig ditches when the mood struck you.

 And if you were less interested in field labor and more concerned with creature comforts, the Commando even offered a power soft top.